 The Council, along with four other participating authorities, is represented on the Eastern District Civic Amenity Site Joint Committee, whose role it is to run the Eastern District Civic Amenity Site.
 Under an agreement between the Council and the other member authorities, the Council is the administering authority for the Eastern District Amenity Site.
 The Council is able to recharge the cost of the administration of the site, as well as disposal costs incurred, to all participating authorities, based on each authority's Rateable Value (excluding agricultural hereditaments), pro-rata.
 The Council is also the operator of the Eastern District Civic Amenity Site.
 As operator, the Council also charges the agreed fixed annual contractual amount to all participating authorities on the same Rateable Value basis.
-Costs have also been incurred during the year in relation to a capital scheme to develop a replacement civic amenity site.
 The amounts rechargeable to other authorities in the year are shown below, along with any balance owed/due at year end.